I receive a lot of questions so this FAQ is lengthy. Please click the section headers of the topic that you are looking for.

 What is the crime situation really like in Honduras?

 I know that you are asking me this because you want me to say it is no worse than some parts of the U.S. I wish I could, but I really can't say that.
-The 2010 murder rate in Honduras was 77 per 100,000 population, with some states being over 100 murders per 100,000.
-That is compared to an average of 7.6 worldwide and 5.0 for the US.
+The 2012 murder rate in Honduras was 85.5 per 100,000 population, with some states being over 100 murders per 100,000.
+That is compared to an average of 6.9 worldwide and 4.6 for the US.
 Home burglaries and petty theft are rampant.
 Being a relatively well-off person in a poverty stricken country makes you a target in some respects and helps to insulate you from some of the crime in other respects.
-If you want to learn more, read the Honduran 2008 Crime and Safety Report (the latest version I could find) or if you read Spanish, the 2009 OCAVI report.
+If you want to learn more, read the US State Department December 2013 Honduras Travel Warning or if you read Spanish, the 2012 Observatorio de la Violencia report.

 What do I need to know about immigrating and legal residency?